-Please consider volunteering with NAMI-GC.
+Please consider volunteering with NAMI Chicago.
 You can make a real contribution to our mission of providing resources and information on all facets of mental illness in the Chicago area.
 Volunteers will receive training for the area(s) in which they are interested.

 In the Office